 A few hotels – Novotel Manly Pacific (55 North Steyne, near the ferry) and The Sebel Manly Beach (8-13 South Steyne, near the ocean) – give way to holiday apartments, B&Bs and hostels.

 Of special mention is Q Station (1 North Head Scenic Drive), meticulously converted from the original Quarantine Station.
 Situated in Sydney Harbour National Park, it has harbour views, its own sandy beach, good food and a feeling of getting away from it all.
-Check all Manly accommodation availability and prices.
+This is what it's like to stay or visit Q Station Manly.